Piaseczno

+Founded in the medieval period, Piaseczno is a former royal city of Poland, which once housed a Polish Royal palace.
+It was the site of several Polish clashes against foreign invaders and occupiers.

 History

 Early history

 The origins of the city date back to a 13th-century village, located on the route between Warsaw and Czersk.
 Its strategic position meant that the village grew quickly.
 On 5 November 1429 the town obtained a charter, and soon became a local market.
 A further charter was confirmed in 1461.

 In 1537 the town became Royal property and in the second half of the 16th century reached 1200 inhabitants based round the brewing and transport industries.
-Piaseczno was a royal town of Poland, administratively located in the Masovian Voivodeship in the Greater Poland Province.
+Piaseczno was a royal town of Poland, administratively located in the Warsaw County in the Masovian Voivodeship in the Greater Poland Province.
 However, the city suffered setbacks because of numerous fires in the late 16th and early 17th centuries but returned to its former glory in the first half of the 18th century.
+In 1729, Aleksander Józef Sułkowski, favourite of Prince and future King Augustus III of Poland was appointed starost of Piaseczno.
+Sułkowski funded the renovation of the local church, which provided it with new Baroque furnishings, and founded a royal hunting lodge.
+The first documented hunt of Augustus III in Piaseczno took place on 25 June 1735.
+In 1748–1750 the hunting lodge was replaced by a new Baroque royal palace.
+Prior to the 1764 Polish–Lithuanian royal election, the palace hosted a meeting of supporters of the candidacy of Jan Klemens Branicki.

-The town church was built in 1736 by architect Carl Frederick Pöppelmann and during the second partition of Poland the city was burned during the Battle of Gołków which took place on 9 and 10 July 1794.
-Only a church and few houses survived.
+During the Kościuszko Uprising, on 9–10 July 1794, the Battle of Gołków was fought nearby between the Poles and the Russians, and then the town was burned by the Russians.
+Only a church and a few houses survived.
+The Royal Palace was destroyed by the Russians.